Achilles and Patroclus: Other interpretations from antiquity

 Statius in the Achilleid states that Achilles and Patroclus were either within the same age group, or acted as if they were.
 This signifies that he did not assign a strict pederastic role to either of them based on their ages.
-Statius described a "great love" between the pair since their youth, using language that is left ambiguous as to whether it is homoerotic or platonic.
+Statius described a "great love" between the pair since their youth, using language that is left ambiguous as to whether it is homoerotic.

 The poet Theocritus characterizes the relationship as sexual in one of his poems.
 This poem can be read as implying the relationship is more egalitarian than traditional pederasty roles allow.

 Chariton of Aphrodisias and Apollonius Rhodius viewed the Iliad's version of the relationship between Achilles and Patroclus as homoerotic, according to modern classicists Gabriel Laguna-Mariscal and Manuel Sanz-Morales.
 This is because the ancient writers allude to Homeric passages about the relationship when they are writing of love within erotic contexts in their own works.

 When Alexander the Great and his confidant Hephaestion passed through the city of Troy on their Asian campaign, Alexander honoured the sacred tomb of Achilles and Patroclus in front of the entire army, and this was taken as a clear declaration of their own relationship.
 The joint tomb and Alexander's action demonstrates the perceived significance of the Achilles–Patroclus relationship at that time (around 334 BC).